Cyber Risk – Security Breach Notification Statutes

 • General Professional Information

-Yes: if over 1,000 residents, notify national consumer reporting agencies Discovery of a breach Most expeditious time possible and without unreasonable delay Yes
+Yes: if over 1,000 residents, notify national consumer reporting agencies Investigation and reasonable belief harm has or will result from breach Most expeditious time possible and without unreasonable delay Statute Silent

 Arizona